-Hindus pray in Gyanvapi masjid hours after Varanasi court passes direction allowing them to do so
+Hindus pray in Gyanvapi mosque complex hours after Varanasi court allows them to do so

-The mosque managment committee on Thursday moved the Allahabad High Court accusing Varanasi administration of acting in haste by offering prayers at night.
+The mosque managment committee on Thursday moved the Allahabad High Court accusing the Varanasi administration of acting in haste by offering prayers at night.

-A group of Hindus, led by Varanasi District Magistrate S Rajalingam, prayed inside the Gyanvapi mosque on Wednesday evening, hours after a district court allowed them to do so, reported The Indian Express.
+A group of Hindus, led by Varanasi District Magistrate S Rajalingam, prayed inside the Gyanvapi mosque complex on Wednesday night, hours after a district court passed a direction allowing them to do so, reported The Indian Express.

 The Varanasi court allowed Hindus to offer prayers in the sealed basement of the mosque complex after an Archaeological Survey of India report claimed that a Hindu temple that existed at the site was destroyed in the 17th Century and built over.